wilsonwang371/pyalgotrade/README.md

 ### Key components

-*  Task: a normal task which can generate data and send to rabbitmq.
-(Retiring and we are going to convert them to Plugin task plugins)
-*  Plugin task: plugin task can load a plugin to either process incoming data or generate data or both.
+*  Task: a task can load a plugin to process incoming data and/or generate output data.
 *  Strategyd: read incoming data and send it to a live strategy state machine.